 AIR is a global nonprofit leveraging digital modernization to help build a financial system that serves everyone and produces widespread financial health.

-Founded by Jo Ann Barefoot and David Ehrich, AIR helps regulators and risk managers counter these dangers and optimize the financial system for the digital age.
 Neither a trade group nor member-based organization, AIR is a non-partisan 501c3 working with governments, consumer advocates, fintechs, regtechs, financial institutions, NGOs and academics throughout the world to advance fair finance.

 As digitization and software transform how the world engages in financial activity, it’s time to ask whether regulators have the culture, tools, and technology needed to keep pace.
 Some have argued that regulators need to become more like the quantitative and digital firms that they regulate by leveraging next-generation technologies and talent.
 Using status quo approaches, can financial regulators detect risks in fast-changing markets, including those related to cybersecurity, fraud, financial crime, and trading manipulation?
 Can they properly monitor, detect, and assess bias in consumer-facing models?
 This program sought to answer these questions in two ways.